-Sri Lanka MINISTRY OF In 1966, the Ceylon Tourist TOURISM In October 2007 the Tourism Sri Lanka Tourism Promotion Bureau.
-DEVELOPMENT and Christian Board (CTB) was Created to Act No 38 of 2005 came into it plays the key role in the promoting promote rapid effect.
-With the circulation of and marketing Sri Lanka as a tourist Religious Affairs economic development, through the the new Tourism act, the Sri and travel destination both in local development of foreign tourism.
-Lanka Tourist Board Act No 10 and international market.
-It is a statutory body that of 1966, which was in effect Sri Lanka Convention Bureau.
-The allowed greater freedom in for the past 41 years, was activities of the Bureau included decision-making and flexibility in replaced. liaising with the industry, Sri Lankan financial management.
-In terms of the provisions Airlines and all other institutions contained in the new act, the connected with MICE tourism.
-The Sri Lanka Tourism Development Authority (SLTDA) Tourism Development Fund was legally constituted, with 2 was created in 2005.
-It creatively uses its products, while ensuring main sources remitting Chamber of Tourism and Industry of optimization of resources to finances to the fund.
-By way of Sri Lanka efficiently and effectively serves 1/3 of the Airport Tax the industry.
-Some of its collections and 1% of the The Association of Small and activities include identifying and Turnover of all Sri Lanka Medium Enterprises in Tourism Sri developing tourist specific, Tourist Board registered Lanka, popularly known as ASMET, unique products and services, establishments.
-The Act was founded in 2005 formulating and implementing provided for the setting up of Sri Lanka Institute of Tourism and Development the Sri Lanka Tourism Tourism Guidelines, and facilitating and Development Authority, Sri Hotel Management implementing the legal and Lanka Promotions Bureau, Sri administrative process for new Lanka Convention Bureau and product and service Sri Lanka Institute of Hotel development.
-Management, thereby replacing the Sri Lanka Tourist Board.
+Sri Lanka MINISTRY OF TOURISM In 1966, the Ceylon Tourist In October 2007 the Sri Lanka Tourism SILLAIIKA DEVELOPMENT and Board (CTB) was Created to Tourism Act No 38 of 2005 Promotion Bureau, it plays Christian Religious Affairs promote rapid economic came into effect.
+With the the key role in the Chilistian Kenglous Analis development, through the circulation of the new promoting and marketing development of foreign Tourism act, the Sri Lanka Sri Lanka as a tourist and tourism.
+It is a statutory Tourist Board Act No 10 travel destination both in body that allowed greater of 1966, which was in effect local and international freedom in decision- for the past 41 years, was market. market. making and flexibility in replaced.
+Sri Lanka Convention financial management.
+The Grittenter Territory In terms of the provisions Bureau, The activities of The Sri Lanka Tourism contained in the new act, the Bureau included Development Authority the Tourism Development liaising with the industry, (SLTDA) was created in Fund was legally Sri Lankan Airlines and all 2005.
+It creatively uses its constituted, with 2 main other institutions products, while ensuring sources remitting finances connected with MICE optimization of resources to the fund.
+By way of 1/3 tourism. to efficiently and effectively of the Airport Tax serves the industry.
+Some collections and 1% of the Chamber of Tourism and of its activities include Turnover of all Sri Lanka Industry of Sri Lanka identifying and developing Tourist Board registered tourist specific, unique establishments.
+The Act The products and services, provided for the setting Association of Small and formulating and up of the Sri Lanka Tourism Medium Enterprises in implementing Tourism Development Authority, Sri Tourism Sri Lanka, Development Guidelines, Lanka Promotions Bureau, popularly known as and facilitating and Sri Lanka Convention ASMET, was founded in implementing the legal Bureau and Sri Lanka 2005 and administrative process Institute of Hotel for new product and Management, thereby Sri Lanka Institute service development. replacing the Sri Lanka of Tourism and Hotel Tourist Board.
+Management